 The trees quickly thinned out, fences became a fixture, mobs of sheep reappeared in the resulting paddocks and the terrain began to ripple.
 Before long, I was transversing undulating green mountaintops.
 Within an hour the scenery had transformed completely.

 The day’s extended kilometres and dynamic landscapes had taken their toll.
 My bones ached and my eyelids battled to stay open as I approached Wandallah Creek Shelter.
 The campsite was quite literally a sight for sore eyes.
 By the time I assembled my tent and prepared my dinner, the sun had gone to bed, and I wasn’t far behind.
 This may have been the most exhausted I’d felt on the trail, but, it was worth it.
-Now, Day 32 ‘only’ presented a ‘short’ 14.79-kilometre stretch between me and civilisation.
+Now, Day 32 presented a short 14.79-kilometre stretch to civilisation.

 All the details.

 The region has hot dry summers with cool to cold nights and cool, wet winters.
 Autumn and spring can be warm and mild with occasional periods of rain or showers.

 Lofty inclines feature both inside and outside of the Caroona Creek Conservation Park.
 Ensure you give this route plenty of time and plenty of stretches.